hadisamadzad/2d-truss-analyzer/README.md

 ## 2D Truss Analyzer
-2D Truss Anlalyzer is a student-level application written in C++ featuring DXF output generator.
+2D Truss Anlalyzer is a student-level application written in C++ featuring DXF output generator for initial and deformed shape of the truss.

 ### Features